tjmaher/SearchMBTA/README.md

 * direction_id: 0 for outbound to Montello or 1: inbound to Quincy Center

 Trip:
 * trip_headsign: What the bus sign reads ("Montello via Braintree Station").
-From this we can leg of the journey the bus is on, i.e. Leaving Quincy center and heading to Braintree Station, whether it has come from Braintree Station, is going directly to the Montello Commuter Rail in Brockton, or if it is going to the Linwood Housing project first.
+From this we can determine leg of the journey the bus is on, i.e. If it is leaving Quincy center and heading to Braintree Station, whether it has come from Braintree Station, whether it is going directly to the Montello Commuter Rail in Brockton, or if it is going on a side trip to the Linwood Housing project first.
 * trip_name: What time the bus left Quincy Center.
 * trip_id